Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_memes-1.md

 </picture><br/><br/>

 Justified: abilities in exact sciences are no longer a prerequisite for applied programming.
-It's natural to find a sorting algorithm implementation (unless a platform provides one) rather than to write your own or even comprehend/differentiate one.
+It's normal to neglect a sorting algorithm implementation (that a platform provides) rather than to write one's own or even comprehend/differentiate one.

-This differs much from what was on the eve of IT: LINK TO QUOTE: NOT AGED

 ---------
 </details>